How to Apply Polyurethane?

 • If the primer is left exposed for more than 24 hours, a second coat may be required to reactivate adhesion.

-Applying the polyurethane waterproofing membrane is the most crucial step in achieving a seamless, durable, and watertight surface.
+In the fifth step, you should apply the PU membrane.
+Applying the polyurethane membrane is the most crucial step in achieving a seamless, durable, and watertight surface.
 This process requires precision, proper layering, and adherence to the manufacturer’s guidelines.

 Before starting the application, it’s important to know which type of polyurethane membrane you are using: